 Ayurveda Uses Of Arrowroot

-The holistic science of Ayurveda values arrowroot plant for treating wounds and an antidote to toxins.
-Aarota is sweet in taste (Rasa) and cool in effect (Virya) which has the natural potency to pacify Pitta and Vatta dosha, while it offers the body nourishment, strength, improves the quantity of sperm, and maintain electrolyte balance.
+The holistic science of Ayurveda values the arrowroot plant for treating wounds and as an antidote to toxins.
+Aarota is sweet (Rasa) and cool in effect (Virya) which has the natural potency to pacify Pitta and Vatta dosha, while it offers the body nourishment, and strength, improves the quantity of sperm, and maintains electrolyte balance.

 Some of the potent Ayurveda and medicinal properties of arrowroot include alexeteric that thwarts toxin and infection, anti-dysenteric relieves and averts stomach upset, aphrodisiac stimulates sexual drive, antipyretic subsides fever, depurative works as a purifying agent and hypocholesterolemic diminishes cholesterol levels of the blood.